I Am Running XFCE On My Proxmox Host?!

 A lot of people run Octoprint on a Raspberry Pi.
 I’ve always run it in a virtual machine on my homelab server.
 When I moved my old FX-8350 homelab server out of my office to quiet things down in here, that meant my 3D printer was now 60’ away from the Octoprint virtual machine, and I surely wasn’t going to run a 60’ USB cable across my house!

 I brought one of my old OpenWRT routers out of retirement and installed socat.
-That let me extend a virtual serial port across my network, so I was able keep using my Octoprint instance.
+That let me extend a virtual serial port across my network so I was able to keep using my Octoprint instance.
 It also gave me an extra access point to add to my 802.11r WiFi roaming network, which was a nice bonus.

 Octoprint on my Proxmox host via Tailscale